-Since the date of its incorporation, no financial statements of the Trustee have been prepared.
+Since the date of incorporation, no financial statement of the Trustee have been prepared.
 The Trustee is not required by Cayman Islands law, and does not intend, to publish audited financial statements or appoint any auditors.

 The current independent auditor of SIB is KPMG Lower Gulf Limited (Dubai Branch) (KPMG), of Level 4, The Offices-5 at One Central, Sheikh Zayed Road, P.O.
 Box 3800 Dubai, United Arab Emirates.
-KPMG audited the Q1 2025 Financial Statements and the 2024 Financial Statements in accordance with International Standards on Auditing and issued unqualified audit opinions as stated in their independent auditor's report thereon.
+KPMG audited the 2024 Financial Statements in accordance with International Standards on Auditing and issued unqualified audit opinions as stated in their independent auditor's report thereon.
 KPMG were first appointed as auditors of SIB in the annual general meeting held on 18 February 2024 for the financial periods commencing 1 January 2024.